James-Wirth/hot-jupiter/README.md

 )
 ```

-For guidance on running a simulation, see the provided driver script in `main.py`.
-You can customize the run directly:
+For guidance on running a simulation, see the provided example.
+You can customize the run parameters:

 ```python
 from hjmodel import HJModel